Aleph-Alpha/pharia-kernel-sdk-py/docs/source/how_to.md

 # How-To

 The Kernel SDK provides all the building blocks needed to create sophisticated AI applications.
+If you want to include any dependencies in your Skill, have a look [here](core_concepts#wasm-component)

 ## Completion